< * | *** >

 success

-parameter verbose
+desc parameter verbose cb like(1,'INSERT_FORCE_VALUE.T_ITEM_ID');

-INSERT_FORCE_VALUE.T_ITEM_ID -1 string: forced value during insert of this col_type in a big table, unset means "not active" y -1
+INSERT_FORCE_VALUE.T_ITEM_ID-1string: forced value during insert of this col_type in a big table, unset means "not active"y-1

 reponse